AamirOfficial07/PClone/docs/SocialOrchestral_System_Design.md

 SocialOrchestrator will provide:

-- Social account management across major networks
+- Social account management across all targeted networks
-- Drafting, scheduling, and publishing of social content
+- Drafting, scheduling, and publishing of social content (including advanced formats like reels, stories, carousels, etc.)
-- Media library and asset management
+- Media library and asset management with local storage (cloud-ready)
 - Team collaboration and approval workflows
-- Analytics and insights (posts, accounts, hashtags; competitor analytics can come later)
+- Analytics and insights (posts, accounts, hashtags, members, experiments, competitors)
 - Rule-based automation and external integrations
+- AI-assisted content and analytics
-- A public REST API (after core app is stable)
+- A public REST API and webhooks for integrations
+- Billing, plans, and enterprise features (SSO, whitelabel, multi-region ready)

 ### 1.3 Vision and Differentiation